 Breastfed babies have fewer long-term health problems when they grow up.
 These problems include diabetes and obesity.

-Burns calories.
+Breastfeeding burns calories.
 This can help you lose pregnancy weight faster.

 Your baby’s provider may also tell you to give your baby vitamins, minerals, or medicines.
 Breastfed babies should get extra vitamin D. Your baby's provider will tell you about the type and amount of vitamin D you should give your baby.